melaniebrgr/learning-computer-science/04-rust/01-introduction.md

 - `::` means much the same as does '.' in other languages - it is a fully qualified name and means "using", e.g. `std::env::args`
 - An exclamation mark indicate a macro call.
 A useful macro is `assert_eq!` that asserts that two things must be equal or panic.
 Another is `format!` for building up strings.
+- If you are iterating on code and what to thell the compile to ignore the missing pieces, you can add a `todo!("describe")`.
+- Use unreachable as a runtime assertion that a logic branch should never be reached, `unreachable!("how to tell the compiler that this should never happen")`.
+- Use `unwrap` to grab the inner value of an option.